-The AAMFT Research and Education Foundation recognizes scholarly achievement by recent graduates whose research study related to couples and family therapy or family therapy training.
+The Foundation for the Advancement of Human Systems (FAHS) recognizes scholarly achievement by recent graduates whose research study related to couples and family therapy or family therapy training.

 This award may be self-nominated by an AAMFT member or nominated by another AAMFT member.
 Nominator must submit the nominee’s proposal and a written statement (500 words max) of why the proposal should be selected.

 - Dissertation completed in the preceding academic year;

 - Significance of the substantive issue for couples and family therapy;

 - Conceptual and theoretical clarity;

 - Soundness, sophistication, and appropriateness of the methodology, whether quantitative, qualitative, or conceptual;

 - Importance of the substantive findings;